First published Mar 2, 2022. Last update: May 4, 2023.

-Here is a glimpse into “how” of tactical improvement:
+Here is a glimpse into the “how” of tactical improvement:

 - The relative importance of particular nodes should reflect the strategy from stage 1.
-If you’re trying to position as number one organic provider, emphasize the organic products etc.
+If you’re trying to position yourself as the number one organic provider, emphasize organic products, etc.

 - Balance past data and trendlines with informed hypotheses about future developments

 - Link inputs to objectives by informed space hypotheses.
 Those are ranked according to the expected performance and feasibility.
 After prioritization, we get to the actionable solution.